 Before reaching Lochranza, you pass through a big uphill section of Highland high hills and mountains, covered with more sheepsies.
 If you plan on ascending this incline, a local worker on lunch break suggests getting a motor.

-The castle was old too, as it no longer had a roof and only parts of the walls.
-The only occupants were wily islander children, taking full advantage of the defensive upper hand against rival tribes.
+The 16th century Lochranza castle no longer has a roof and only parts of the walls.
+You can visit for free, and there are a few explanatory plaques.
+The only occupants when we visited were wily islander children, taking full advantage of the defensive upper hand against rival tribes.

-We had packed a picnic lunch and assembled sandwiches as we stretched our legs.
+After exploring the castle, we enjoyed our picnic lunch of assembled sandwiches as we stretched our legs.

 A castle, mountains, and a waterfront for a lunchtime view?